Today we walk up 303 steps to a Buddhist colony. At the base is the Naga snake with multiple heads with the snake body as a handrail.

 To me, all religions have man desperately trying to reach God.
 Followers of Jesus stand alone as God is desperately reaching out to us through the life, death, and resurrection of Jesus Christ.

 Followers of any religion will come to realize that one cannot reach God by human effort, only by God’s effort.
 That makes Christ the only way to God.
-Several times we have been told that Buddhism is a philosophy not a religion but there sure are a lot of temples and prayers to Buddha.
+Several times we have been told that Buddhism is a philosophy not a religion, but there sure are a lot of temples and prayers to Buddha.

-Anchor Ban consisted of four villages with a combined population of 10,000.
+Angkor Ban consisted of four villages with a combined population of 10,000.
 This was a Khmer Rouge stronghold and was bombed, but the ancient Hindu temple from the late 6th century was not destroyed.
 Currently, the rebuilt population is 8,000.

 Local people cannot build on the mountaintop because that is the holiest place set aside for the temple.